javelit/docs/content/get-started/fundamentals/advanced-concepts.md

     database="mydb" # Database name
 ```

 Since you don't want to commit your `secrets.toml` file to your repository, you'll need to learn how your host handles secrets when you're ready to publish your app.
 Each host platform may have a different way for you to pass your secrets.
-If you use Jeamlit Community Cloud for example, each deployed app has a settings menu where you can load your secrets.
+If you use Javelit Community Cloud for example, each deployed app has a settings menu where you can load your secrets.
 After you've written an app and are ready to deploy, you can read all about how to [Deploy your app](/deploy/streamlit-community-cloud/deploy-your-app) on Community Cloud.

 */}